collectiveaccess/ProvidenceDocs/_source/providence/user/import/c_creating_mapping.rst

 An import mapping is a spreadsheet (XLSX or GoogleSheets) that defines how data is imported into CollectiveAccess.
 This spreadsheet acts as a crosswalk, detailing where data is coming from outside of CollectiveAccess, and where that same data will go in CollectiveAccess.
 For a tutorial using the Sample Import Mapping Spreadsheet and Sample Import Data, please see `Tutorial: Import Mapping Spreadsheet <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/c_import_tutorial.html>`_.

 Each import mapping spreadsheet contains a set of intrinsic columns.
 A comprehensive description and function of these columns will be described below.
 Each import mapping also contains specific, customized Settings.
-This section will not use sample data or a sample spreadsheet to illustrate what the parts of an import mapping spreadsheet look like.
-Instead, tables will be used to list possible options and the functions of each aspect of the spreadsheet in more detail.
+Tables will be used to list possible options and the functions of each aspect of the spreadsheet in more detail.

 Here is a column-by-column explanation of each component of the import mapping spreadsheet.
 To follow along with this tutorial, download the following two files: